Best for

 Built-in redundancy and automated failover help protect uptime and reduce operational risk

-Requires eligible access and cloud service provider credentials/keys.
+Requires eligible access and cloud service partner credentials/keys.
 Service availability varies by location.
 Pricing subject to change.

 Traditional models often require manual routing configuration, multi-team coordination and customer-managed redundancy.
 Cloud Interconnect automates Layer 3 routing and built-in resiliency to help reduce operational burden and speed deployment.